B-GAP: Behavior-Rich Simulation and Navigation for Autonomous Driving: Experiments and Results

-We modify the Deep Q Learning implementation provided in~\cite{rl-agents} by replacing the default Multilayer Perceptron (MLP) model with a Graph Convolutional Network (GCN)~\cite{kipf2017semisupervised} using the PyTorch geometric library~\cite{Fey/Lenssen/2019}.
+We use the PyTorch-based Deep Q Learning implementation~\cite{rl-agents} to train a $3$-layer MLP model for $3000$ episodes (episode duration=$60$ seconds) in order to tune the reward values using the Epsilon Greedy policy.
+We initially set $\epsilon = 1$ with $0.05$ decay and train using the Adam optimizer with a learning rate of $\eta=0.0005$ and the Mean Squared Error (MSE) loss function.
+We save the reward values for every $50$ episodes and test the model for $20$ episodes.
 To avoid sampling correlated samples during the training of the Deep Q network agent, we use Prioritized Experience Replay~\cite{schaul2016prioritized}.
-Our GCN model receives as input the proximity graph representation of the active vehicles in the form of an adjacency matrix, which describes the interactions between the vehicles, and a feature matrix, which includes the features for each vehicle.
-The simulator provides an observation from the environment in the form of a $V\times F$ matrix, where $V$ is the number of vehicles in the simulation and $F$ is the number of features that constitutes the state space of each vehicle.
+The MLP model receives as input a feature matrix that includes the features for each vehicle present in the current simulation.
+The simulator provides an observation from the environment in the form of an $F\times V$ matrix, where $V$ is the number of vehicles in the simulation and $F$ is the number of features that constitutes the state space of each vehicle.

-Based on this observation matrix, we compute the pairwise Euclidean distance between every active vehicle in the simulation to generate the adjacency matrix of the input graph.
-Let $d_{ij}$ denote the distance between vehicle $i$ and vehicle $j$.
-Then, if $d_{ij}\leq d_{min}$, vehicle $i$ is considered a neighbor of vehicle $j$, where $d_{min}$ is a tunable hyperparameter that acts as a threshold value below which two vehicles are considered to be neighbors.